GabeScott/standard-works-vault/General Conference/2000 April - To All the World in Testimony.md

 The building of this structure has been a bold undertaking.
 We worried about it.
 We prayed about it.
 We listened for the whisperings of the Spirit concerning it.
 And only when we felt the confirming voice of the Lord did we determine to go forward.

 At the general conference of April 1996, I said: “I regret that many who wish to meet with us in the Tabernacle this morning are unable to get in.
 There are very many out on the grounds.
 This unique and remarkable hall, built by our pioneer forebears and dedicated to the worship of the Lord, comfortably seats about 6,000.
-Some of you seated on those hard benches for two hours may question the word comfortably.
+Some of you seated on those hard benches for two hours may question the word *comfortably.*

-“My heart reaches out to those who wish[ed] to get in and could not be accommodated.
+“My heart reaches out to those who wish to get in and could not be accommodated.
 About a year ago I suggested to the Brethren that perhaps the time has come when we should study the feasibility of constructing another dedicated house of worship on a much larger scale that would accommodate three or four times the number who can be seated in this building” (in Conference Report, Apr.
-1996, 88–89; or Ensign, May 1996, 65).
+1996, 88–89; or *Ensign,* May 1996, 65).

 The vision of a new hall was clearly in mind.
 Various architectural schemes were studied.
 One was finally selected.
 It included a massive structure to seat 21,000 with a theater accommodating another thousand.
 There would be no interior pillars to obstruct the view of the speaker.
 There would be trees and running water on the roof.

 Ground was broken July 24, 1997, the 150th anniversary of the arrival of the first pioneers in this valley.
 That was an historic event.

-We did not know it at the time, but in 1853 Brigham Young, in speaking of temples, said, “The time will come when ... we shall build ... on the top, groves and fish ponds” (Deseret News Weekly, 30 Apr.
+We did not know it at the time, but in 1853 Brigham Young, in speaking of temples, said, “The time will come when … we shall build … on the top, groves and fish ponds” (*Deseret News Weekly,* 30 Apr.
 1853, 46).

 In 1924 Elder James E. Talmage of the Council of the Twelve wrote, “I have long seen the possible erection of a great pavilion on the north side of the Tabernacle, seating perhaps twenty thousand people or even double that number, with amplifiers capable of making all hear the addresses given from the Tabernacle stands, and in addition to this a connection with the broadcasting system, with receivers in the several chapels or other meeting houses throughout the intermountain region” (journal of James E. Talmage, 29 Aug.
 1924, Special Collections and Manuscripts, Harold B. Lee Library, Brigham Young University, Provo, Utah).